 These YouTube movies will give you some advise and tips for pour over coffee brewing.

 9 Quick Tips for World’s Best Pour Over Coffee

 10 mistakes you may make while making pour over coffee

 Portable espresso makers

 Espresso is coffee brewed by pressing the water under (high) pressure through a bed with coffee grounds.
 There are travel coffee making devices that can pump pre heated water through a bed of coffee grounds by hand force.
 Examples of this are the AeroPress, Minipresso, Cafflano® Kompresso and the Handpresso.

 French press systems

 A French press is a cylinder with a metal filter that can be pushed down while the coffee grounds are under it.
 The coffee above the metal filter can be decanted in a coffee mug.
-Example are the Impress Coffee Brewer and the Bodum Travel Press.
-Another example specially made for traveling and outdoor is the Snow Peaks Titanium French Press.
+Examples specially made for traveling and outdoor usage are; the Impress Coffee Brewer ,the Bodum Travel Press , the Stanley Adventure Cook & Brew and the the Snow Peaks Titanium French Press.

 Moka pot coffee makers